Deinocheirus

 Deinocheirus was originally discovered in 1965 in the Gobi desert of Mongolia.
 The skeleton was extremely fragmentary except for its forelimbs, which gave the creature its name.
 It was believed for a while that it was a carnivorous theropod with disproportionately large arms.
 Further analysis found Deinocheirus was closest to an herbivorous ornithomimosaur or ostrich mimic having very similar hands but that's mostly where the similarities end.
 Deinocherius was elusive; nobody knew what this mysterious therapod may have looked like.
 It wasn't until 2011 that a paleontologist met up with a French fossil dealer who had acquired several bones of a Deinocheirus, including a skull, spine, feet, and most importantly a hand.
 It was this that revealed most of the mystery of what Deinocheirus was

-Prehistoric Planet: season _ only has one scene featuring the Deinocheirus.
-In it, the Single Deinocheirus is being onslaughted by blood-sucking flies before finding a suitable tree to scratch its back upon.
-Then they had to show off the importance of taking a crap (weird)
+Prehistoric Planet: Only has one scene featuring the Deinocheirus.
+In it, the Single Deinocheirus is being onslaughted by blood-sucking flies before and attemps to satiate this itch by finding a suitable backscrather.
+I hope to see more of it in a potential season 3 intracting with a Therizinosaurus or Tarbosaurus

 Amazing Dinoworld A family of Deinocherius are evading a Tarbosaurus when the “protagonist” Deinocherius with a healed bite mark on its back escapes by falling off a cliff while the rest of the family get eaten.